Alperdilek/dsa_210_repository/README.md

 - The strength of this relationship is supported by both visual analysis (scatterplots and boxplots) and the statistical test.

 These findings reinforce that **progressive overload not only benefits strength development but also boosts metabolic cost**, which can be leveraged in training programs targeting fat loss or body recomposition.

+### 🔮 ML Objective:
+We aim to **predict the caloric expenditure** based on training features such as Total Volume, Weight, and Repetition.
+A regression model will be trained using these features to forecast calorie burn in unseen sessions.